Roof Shingles with Copper – Algae Resistant

 Once the existing roof is clean, you can keep it algae-free by installing strips of copper at key locations.
 You simply want rain water to be able to hit a 6-inch wide area of copper.

 Install the strips at the top roof ridge and any other place at the top of a roof so that you are fully protected.
-PURCHASE the copper strips you need using the link just above.
+PURCHASE the copper strips you need using this link.

 |Message from Tim: